hoanghapham/github-archive-pipeline/README.md

     - BigQuery dataset: `src_github`
     - Cloud Storage bucket: `your-project-id_github_archive_data`
 - Go to `2_airflow`, run `docker compose up` to start building & running the Airflow image.
 The image uses the environment variables mentioned above.
-- When the initialization is done, go to Airflow UI and enable the DAG `github_event_ingestion` to start processing the data.
-The pipeline will create an `events` table inside the `src_github` dataset.
+- When the initialization is done, go to Airflow UI and enable the DAG `github_event_ingestion_v2` to start processing the data.
+The pipeline will create two tables: `create_events` and `push_events` inside the `src_github` dataset.
 You can also change the `start_date` and `end_date` params in the dag file to download data of the period you want.
 However, the full workflow currently only works with 2019 period.
 - Next, Go to `3_dbt/github_event_transform`.
 Set up the dbt profile `github_events_transform` like in the sample `profiles.yml` file (specifying the path to credentials and your Google Cloud project.)
 - Make sure you already have dbt version 1.0.0 and above.
 Run `dbt build`.
 This will create the following tables in your data warehouse
     - `fact_github_activities_daily`